shreevidyaj/Documentation/Processes/Support/ConfigurationManagement/CMProcedure.rst

 #. **Establish the CM (Configuration Management) system

-   - CM Tools  - Identify the CM tools used for the configuration management of the software lifecycle data, hardware and software tool components.
+   - CM Tools: Identify the CM tools used for the configuration management of the software lifecycle data, hardware and software tool components.

 	 - CM_File_Tool: General purpose file data capture and management tool ( e.g., Git, SVN)

 	 - PR_Tool:  Problem report capture and management tool

 	 - Archival/Backup_Tool: Tool for storage of the released media/for backup and restoring server data

 	 - Release _Tool:  Tool used to release lifecycle data

-   - CM Servers - List the generic servers that host the configuration management tools and their configuration management data
+   - CM Servers: List the generic servers that host the configuration management tools and their configuration management data

 	   - CM server: Server used to host the CM_File_Tool and its back-end data repositories

 	   - Release_Server: Server used to host the released media and its back-end data repositories

    - CM Methods - Describe the configuration methods used, in this case the file repository structure